 So back to the Thalia, where I worked for a peripatetic year under then-owner Richard Schwarz, who’d taken over the theatre after it had been shuttered for a half-decade in the early 70s.
 A troubled but yet often generous young man, half theatre-mechanic/ half film-historian, more than half-impossible (among his idiosyncrasies was frequently changing lenses in the middle of screenings, along with numerous other disruptive duties), he nonetheless in his tragically short life imparted no little cock-eyed wisdom to those of us who passed through the theatre and went on to better things, including Film Forum’s Bruce Goldstein, crack distribution execs Michael Silberman, Eamonn Bowles, and savant/animation producer Greg Ford.

 In Ben Davis’ book you’ll get a strong sense of all of this.
 Regrettably, I bypassed his 2014 requests for an interview, though there was little I could have related that he didn’t glean elsewhere.

 The chronicle that Ben Davis has in his book tenaciously laid out deserves our gratitude.
-His 19 pages of Chapter Notes/citations and extensive bibliography allow those interested to dig deeper into the into this piece of buried movie history that Davis has opened.
+His 19 pages of Chapter Notes/citations and extensive bibliography allows those interested to dig deeper into this piece of buried movie history that Davis has opened.